 Beyond the economic impact, the effect of social isolation as a result of mandated curfews is something that is beginning to take hold.
 Consumer confidence to shop, interact, or go out has declined.
-With more and more people staying at home every day, our relationship to the world around us will change.
+With more and more people staying at home every day, our relationship with the world around us will change.
 From work to education to technological use, the possibilities are endless.
-Even when the pandemic ends, the long-term effects that it will have as people readjust to a post-Covid world have yet to be measured.
+Even when the pandemic ends, the long-term effects that it will have as people readjust to a post-COVID world have yet to be measured.

 How Can We Treat It and Future Research

 Unfortunately, if you were to contract the virus, there are no vaccines or antiviral treatment options.
 Scientists in numerous countries have already begun research and clinical in an effort to create a cure.
 Estimates as to when the vaccine will be ready for public use put it as far as 18 months away.

 Nonetheless, researchers are working at unprecedented rates experimenting with different viral medications in an effort to curb the severity rates of Covid-19.
 From chloroquine to haloperidol, clinical trials are underway to assess the effects of these medications on the human body.
 Scientists are conducting thorough research in order to avoid creating a situation in which the medication results in further issues, so thorough research is required.